andrewrunxiyu/avenir/index.markdown

 ---
 layout: home
 ---
-This is an attempt to bring free software to the masses by [Andrew Yu](https://andrewyu.org).
-You may see more information at the [About page](about).
+This is an attempt to bring Free Software to the masses by [Andrew Yu](https://andrewyu.org).
+You may see more information about this site and Free Software at the [About page](about).

-You can read my current progress on the [Minimalism Article](minimalism.pdf).